 Via smart contracts assets can be tracked and protected.
 Identities and credentials can be issued and due to the underlying ledger, their validity can be trusted.
 All transactions have increased traceability and enhanced security.
 Blockchain and crypto transactions occur in real-time or near real-time.
 This means faster transaction times and speeds for customers.
 A wire transfer that would take 1-3 business days can now be cleared within a few minutes to 2 hours.
 The ICO boom changed venture capital and how funding is allocated.
 Restrictions in geography, financial savviness, and funding currency have been erased.”

 - Austin Tuwiner, Owner at BitPremier Media LLC

 “Blockchain can easily compress the notoriously lengthy processes of sending money abroad, which is a superior competitive advantage for money transfer service providers.
-However, while the technology is there and advantages are definite, organizations are still very reluctant to adopt it.
+However, while the technology is there and its advantages are definite, organizations are still very reluctant to adopt it.
 Still, I think blockchain’s time to make the financial industry faster and more transparent has finally come, and we’ll be seeing more success stories soon.”